Happy-Ferret/nct/doc/nct.md

   **random**	Disregard existing configuration and randomly select boolean and tristate configuration elements.

 -c config_file, --config config_file
  File containing current selection of configuration settings.
-The file ".nct" is assumed if this option is not given.
+The file ".conf" is assumed if this option is not given.
 In case if user saves the modified settings, this file gets overwritten with new settings.

 -i config_input_file, --input config_input_file
  Top level configuration input file used for menu interface.
-The file "nct.in" is assumed if this option is not given.
+The file "input.nct" is assumed if this option is not given.

 -f fragment_config_file, --fragment fragment_config_file
  File containing partial configuration settings that need to be merged into main configuration file provided with option "-c".

+-p prefix_str, --prefix prefix_str
+ Prefix to be used for each configuration variable.
+Default is "NCT_".

 -o output_file, --output output_file
  File to which generated output needs to be written.
 File extension of output_file is recognized and appropriate code is generated.
 Recognized file extensions are: